mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 demultiplexing between different flows on datagrams but suggests that an application implement a demultiplexing mechanism if required.
-An example of such a mechanism are flow identifiers prepended to each datagram frame as described in {{!I-D.draft-schinazi-quic-h3-datagram}}.
+An example of such a mechanism are flow identifiers prepended to each datagram frame as described in {{Section 2.1 of !I-D.draft-ietf-masque-h3-datagram}}.
 RTP over QUIC uses a flow identifier to replace the network address and port number to multiplex many RTP sessions over the same QUIC connection.

 A congestion controller can be plugged in to adapt the media bitrate to the available bandwidth.
 This document does not mandate any congestion control